-The South Central Connecticut Regional Water Authority is a non-profit public corporation.
+The South Central Connecticut Regional Water Authority is a non-profit public corporation created by the Connecticut Legislature in 1977.
+View our enabling legislation.
 We own more than 27,000-acres of land and provide a wide array of recreational opportunities and water-related services.
 Through our Whitney Water Center, we offer hands-on water science programs to thousands of students annually.

 There are two boards that govern our company:

 The Regional Water Authority, a five-person board, functions as a board of directors.
 It oversees the adoption of annual operating and capital budgets and provides strategic direction.

 The Representative Policy Board is composed of one representative from each of the 20 municipalities in our region plus one member appointed by the Governor of Connecticut.
 The chief elected official of each municipality appoints an individual to the Policy Board, who is confirmed by the municipality’s legislative body.
 The Board votes are weighted based on a formula that considers the number of customers and the amount of land that is owned in each municipality.
 No representative has more than 13 of the total 101 weighted votes on the Policy Board.

 The Policy Board operates through three permanent committees—Finance, Land Use and Consumer Affairs.
 The duties of the Policy Board are to:

 |Members of The South Central Connecticut Regional Water Authority|

 |Vice Chairperson||Joseph A. Cermola|